Sash0G/neural-network/README.md

-A python module for nural netwroks that I update while I learn about neural netowrks
+A python module that I update while I learn about neural netowrks